anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - **Managed DNS**
 - DNS is collection of rules/records which helps client determine how to reach server
 - **Domain Name Registeration**
+- You can also use geolocation routing to restrict the distribution of content to only the locations in which you have distribution rights
+- You can use Route 53 geolocation routing policy to block certain geographies.
+- Provides health check and monitoring
+- Does not do ip routing
 - Policies
     - Simple Routing Policy
           - **No health checks**
           - Web browser will query to 53 and get IP
     - Weighted
-          - Allows to distribute traffic to multiple AZ
+          - Allows to distribute traffic to **multiple AZ**
-          - Weights are assigned to instances and accordingly traffic is routed
+          - &&Weights are assigned to instances** and accordingly traffic is routed
     - Latency
           - If user is close then request will be routed to that server
     - Failover